Skip to Content

 The Road to Hana features incredible views of waterfalls and lush greenery!
 Photo credit: Natalie Brown Photography

-I went with my toddler and we had a great time!
-We explored some gardens, ate yummy banana bread, and played at the beach.
+I went with my toddler, and we had a great time!
+We explored the gardens, ate yummy banana bread, and played at the beach.
 He even fell asleep for the whole drive back!

 ROAD TO HANA TIPS FOR FAMILIES